jameshughes89/cs102/src/site/asn4.rst

 Your goal is to compress data such that they take up less space, but can be uncompressed without losing any information.
 You implement Huffman Coding as the compression mechanism.
 The data will be compressed with an encoding process, and uncompressed with a decoding process.
-Additionally, Huffman Coding can be used as an encryption mechanism with pre-shared keys.

 You will: